 If tomatoes are not in season, you can start from canned, whole plum tomatoes instead (drain and seed them).

-- 2 1/4 pounds (1 kg) very ripe plum tomatoes
+2 1/4 pounds plum tomatoes

-- 1/2 cup olive oil
+1/2 cup olive oil

-- 2 cloves garlic, peeled and lightly crushed
+2 cloves garlic, lightly crushed

-- Fine sea salt and freshly ground pepper, to taste
+Freshly ground black pepper, to taste

-- 12 fresh basil leaves, washed, dried and chopped
+12 large fresh basil leaves, coarsely chopped

-- 2 tablespoons extra-virgin olive oil
+2 tablespoons extra-virgin olive oil

 Set a large, covered pot full of water to boil over high heat.

-- Meanwhile, wash and core the tomatoes, then use the tip of a sharp paring knife to cut an "X" shape into the tip of each one (this will make the peels easier to remove).
+Meanwhile, wash and core the tomatoes, then use the tip of a sharp paring knife to cut an "X" shape into the tip of each one (this will make the peels easier to remove).
 Dump the tomatoes into the boiling water for 1 minute to blanch them and remove them with a slotted spoon.

-- Heat the oil and the garlic in another large pot (traditionalists use one made of terracotta -- you don't have to use terracotta, but be sure to use a nonreactive pot, such as stainless steel, glass, or enameled cast iron -- do not use an aluminum or uncoated iron or cast-iron pot to avoid unpleasantly metallic-tasting, not to mention unhealthy, sauce), and stir in the tomatoes before the garlic begins to color.
+Heat the oil and the garlic in another large pot (traditionalists use one made of terracotta―you don't have to use terracotta, but be sure to use a nonreactive pot, such as stainless steel, glass, or enameled cast iron―do not use an aluminum or uncoated iron or cast-iron pot to avoid unpleasantly metallic-tasting, not to mention unhealthy, sauce), and stir in the tomatoes before the garlic begins to color.
 Season with salt and pepper to taste, then cover and simmer over low heat for 10 minutes.

-- Stir in the basil, simmer for 5 more minutes, and remove from heat.
+Stir in the basil, simmer for 5 minutes more and remove from heat.
 Whisk in the extra-virgin olive oil with a whisk until it's emulsified into the sauce.

-If serving on pasta: Allow about 1/4 cup of sauce (or more, to taste) and 1/4 pound of pasta per serving; serve the pasta with grated cheese on the side.
+- If serving on pasta: Allow about 1/4 cup of sauce (or more, to taste) and 1/4 pound of pasta per serving; serve the pasta with grated cheese on the side.

-Note: To keep the sauce from becoming heavy, it's important that the oil not get too hot before the tomatoes are stirred in.
+- To keep the sauce from becoming heavy, it's important that the oil not get too hot before the tomatoes are stirred in.
 Also, some Neapolitan cooks of the older generation made this sauce using lard rather than oil.